5 Things You Should Never Do When Your Child Fails in Exams

 Over time, when parents resort to using such words, a child starts believing what the parents are saying and begins viewing himself as such.

 5. Do not refuse to engage with the child: Often, parents and family members of grown-up children refuse to talk or engage with them after they have failed in the exam.
 They order the child to stay in her room, cutting her off not only from themselves, but also from the outside world.

 Think of yourself - if you have failed in a project, would you want your boss to yell at you or talk gently to you.
 Similarly, when a child fails, he also feels upset about the failure.
 It is very important that parents understand that their child is feeling low, and be gentle with him, and encourage and motivate him to perform better.
 Tell him to focus on the future performance and not on the past failure.
 Shouting and screaming at the child is counterproductive, and takes away the motivation the child has to study.
 If parents are keen on improving their child’s performance, they should involve themselves in the child’s studies to enable him to perform well. —*Dr Ravi Samuel.

-A child who has failed in exams needs the support of parents to overcome the crisis and disappointment she is going through.
+A child who has failed in exams needs the support of parents to overcome the crisis and the disappointment she is going through.
 Leaving a child to be on her own can make her feel depressed and unwanted.
-In extreme cases, it may also lead to the child committing suicide.
+In extreme cases, it may also lead to the child contemplating or committing suicide.

 So, stand by your child and try to limit the emotional and psychological impact of failure on him.
 At the same time, talk to him and try to analyse the reasons behind the debacle, so that he prepares well and does better the next time.

 Stressed about exams?
 Call our Counsellors on 8754414666 / 044-66236611 in Feb (Tues & Fri, 1:00 p.m. to 3:00 p.m.)

 Written by Arun Sharma on 01 November 2017.